galaxyproject/gxabm/README.md

 ```

 The `make test-deploy` deploys artifacts to TestPyPI server and is intended for deploying and testing *development* builds.
 Development build **should not** be deployed to PyPI.

+## Caveats and Known Problems

+The `abm kube url` command is intended to retrieve the URL needed to access the Galaxy instance on the Kubernetes cluster.
+However, there are a few issues that make this not so straight-forward:

+- the name of the ingress controller is not consistant.
+Sometimes it is `ingress-nginx-controller` (AWS) and sometimes it is simply `ingress-nginx` (GCP)
+- sometimes the instance is accessed via the `hostname` field (AWS) and sometimes the `ip` field
+- the URL for the Galaxy instance may have an arbitrary path included, i.e. `https://hostname` or `https://hostname/galaxy` or `https://hostname/something/galaxy`